 How Colorado Juvenile Court Operates Differently From Adult Court

-In adult court, a defendant endures a trial or enters a plea before a county, state or federal court judge and/or jury and is either acquitted or found guilty.
-On the other hand, a juvenile will not have a trial but rather an “adjudication.”
+In adult court, a defendant endures a trial or enters a plea before a county, state, or federal court judge and/or jury and is either acquitted or found guilty.
+On the other hand, juvenile sentencing does not require a trial, but rather an “adjudication.”
 An adjudication hearing occurs solely before a judge who decides if the child has committed the crime they’ve been charged with.